 - British longhair kitten

 Install the fonts on your computer, and you’re ready to start creating a trifold brochure in InDesign.

 Make sure you’re logged in to Creative Cloud and connected to the internet.
 Open InDesign CC and go to File > New > Document.

-Scroll down the page to browse the range of templates on offer.
-Here we’re going to use the template called ‘Pop Brochure Layout’.
+Scroll down the page to browse the range of InDesign brochure templates available.
+Here we’re going to use the InDesign trifold brochure template called ‘Pop Brochure Layout’.

-You can click on See Preview to look at a mockup of the design in detail.
+You can click on See Preview to look at a mockup of the brochure template in InDesign.
 Click Download, and then Open.